There are a variety of reasons why a dog may not engage in play with its human owners on an innate level.

 Read our Thorough Guide on How To Teach Your Dog to Play Fetch Here

 A dog may not have learnt to play for a variety of reasons.
-A lack of early socialization is one of the most common causes.
 Some dogs refuse to play because they have never been involved in a game with them.
 Another explanation is that their instincts may lead them to do things they don't want to do.
 A border collie, for example, may have the desire to herd your children together in the yard rather than play fetch.

 Regardless of why your dog isn't playing, you should start by gradually introducing toys and activities to it.
 Rather than jumping right into a full-fledged tug-of-war, start by leaving the toys about to sniff and grow acclimated to.
-If you move too quickly, an unsocialized dog may be afraid, and a dog whose instincts are telling it to do something different will be confused.
+If you move too quickly, a nervous dog may be more apprehensive, and a dog whose instincts are telling it to do something different will be confused.

-Begin by rewarding your dog with soft praise or a treat whenever he or she shows an interest in toys.
+Begin by rewarding your dog with soft praise or a treat whenever they show an interest in toys.
 You may also use a tug toy or a ball to hide a treat or spread a little peanut butter on.
 Toys will easily teach your dog that nice things happen when he or she plays with them.

 Teaching a dog to play can sometimes include more than merely introducing it to the concept.
 Games like fetch, for example, involve multiple parts.
 It may be simple to train your dog to run and pick up a ball you throw, but it will need to understand "come" and "drop it" if the game is not to devolve into a chase.
 If your dog is having problems playing, make sure it is familiar with the game's basic commands.